Tech considerations for

-In an initiative to realise this change, IDA is encouraging new areas of business growth in Singapore by supporting small businesses and their investments in technology and communication solutions.
+In an initiative to realise this change, IMDA is encouraging new areas of business growth in Singapore by supporting small businesses and their investments in technology and communication solutions.
 This is good news for startups and cash-strapped small businesses seeking a strong head start.

 However, for long-term sustainability, businesses need to foresee the scope of harnessing technology to drive performance and productivity for the longest period possible.
 Effective investments into IT solutions are therefore important issues for business owners.

 With the over-abundance of computing, storage, and networking solutions in the market, business owners can be baffled with choices.
 In order to find the right technology solution, businesses need to identify their pain points first and then go on a search for solution.

 Following are three considerations businesses need to examine before making any investment in IT.

 1. IT Resources

 Managing IT resources can be both expensive and time-consuming for small businesses already struggling to meet the demands of growth.
 Apart from the capital expenses of purchasing and scaling IT infrastructure, businesses need to implement upgrades, sort out compatibility and licensing issues, and manage operating expenses.

 When every expenditure or investment counts, business owners need to weigh in the efficacy and business justification of a purchase.
 For example, a chosen solution must not only meet current business requirements, but also evolve as the business grows without incurring extra costs.

 One way to efficiently manage IT resources is by using Cloud-based IT services-a technology that is taking the world by storm.